Kimfe7578/Rep-Research-2/weather.md

 ![plot of chunk chunk4](figure/chunk4.png)

 Figure 1 shows the worst event types according to health-related measures (injuries, fatalities, and total), while Figure 2 shows these for economic-related measures (property damage, crop damage, and total).
-As seen in Figures 1 and 2 it is clear that tornados are the most harmful type of weather, in both health and economic measures.
-Moreover, it is also seen that the next-worse event types pale in comparison to tornados across both measure types.
+As seen in Figure 1, tornados are by a large margin the most harmful type of weather in terms of health impact.
+With respect to economic impact, floods followed by hurricanes and typhoons have caused the most damage.